Empirical evidence of Large Language Model's influence on human spoken communication: Methods

-\paragraph*{Rationale for Bayesian weighting} The Dirichlet prior structure reflects maximum entropy assumptions about potential correlations between datasets, models, and prompts.
+The Dirichlet prior structure reflects maximum entropy assumptions about potential correlations between datasets, models, and prompts.
 By sampling from the joint prior distribution, we emulate the variability expected under real-world deployment scenarios where specific GPT-family model, dataset, and prompt combinations are not systematically favored.
 The resulting GPT scores thus represent robust centrality estimates of word preferences across plausible usage distributions.